ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: tv_trigger_line_number

-    Specifies the line on which to trigger, if NISCOPE_ATTR_TV_TRIGGER_EVENT is set to line number.
+    Specifies the line on which to trigger, if :py:data:`niscope.Session.tv_trigger_event` is set to line number.
 The  valid ranges of the attribute depend on the signal format selected.
 M-NTSC has a valid range of 1 to 525.
 B/G-PAL, SECAM, 576i, and 576p have a valid range of  1 to 625.
 720p has a valid range of 1 to 750.
 1080i and 1080p have a valid range of 1125.

     The following table lists the characteristics of this property.